Canonical Decompositions of 3-Connected Graphs: Introduction

-In \autoref{sec:conc} we discuss the relation between our work and the pioneering work of Grohe~\cite{grohe2016quasi} on decompositions of 3-connected graphs.
+It would be most exciting to try to extend our work to separators of larger size, see \autoref{sec:conc} for an open question in this direction.
+Just recently, our work has been extended to separators of size~4 in~\cite{Tutte4con}.
 Our work complements existing work on decomposing graphs along separators of arbitrary size and the corresponding theory of tangles~\cite{albrechtsen2023refining,CarmesinToTshort,CDHH13CanonicalAlg,CDHH13CanonicalParts,confing,CG14:isolatingblocks,Entanglements,ASS,TreeSets,StructuralASS,ProfilesNew,FiniteSplinters,InfiniteSplinters,RefiningToT,GroheTangles3,ComputingTangles,jacobs2023efficiently,GMX}.
-It would be most exciting to try to extend our work to separators of larger size, see \autoref{sec:conc} for an open question in this direction.
 A~fair share of the work on 3-connected graphs studies which substructures are `\mbox{(in-)}essential' to 3-connectivity (in the sense that their contraction or deletion preserves 3-connectivity); this includes the work of Ando, Enomoto and Saito~\cite{ando1987contractible} and of Kriesell~\cite{KriesellNonEdges,KriesellContractibleSubgraph,KriesellAlmostAll,KriesellTriangleFree,kriesell2008number,KriesellVertexSuppression}.
 The structure of 3-separations in matroids is a well-studied topic; a fundamental result in this area is the decomposition result of Oxley, Semple and Whittle~\cite{Structure3sepsMatroids}.
 It would be most natural to extend our ideas to matroids and this problem is discussed in \autoref{sec:conc}.
+Also see~\cite{4connectedMatroids}.
+Hopes for a generalisation to directed graphs are fuelled by recent work of Bowler, Gut, Hatzel, Kawarabayashi, Muzi and Reich~\cite{Flo}.
 Our work is related to recent work of Esperet, Giocanti and Legrand-Duchesne~\cite{Ugo}, who employ Grohe's techniques for 3-connected graphs to prove a general decomposition result of infinite graphs without an infinite clique-minor, and our result might provide an alternative perspective.
+There is also a connection to twin-width, see for example the recent work of Heinrich and Raßmann~\cite{TwinWidth}.